cemkoc/dotfiles-1/README.md

 ## What it sets up

+- A `~/Development` directory with dotfiles recursively cloned
 - [Dropbox] for personal file sharing
 - [Flux] for adjusting your Mac's display color so you can sleep better
+- [Git] for distributed source control management
 - [Google Chrome Canary] for browser debugging on the edge
 - [Homebrew] for managing operating system libraries
 - [Homebrew Cask] for quickly installing Mac apps from the command line